-Yes, I am one of those people who thoroughly enjoys running.
-I started running races about 4 years ago, and let me tell you, even as a dietitian, it was a huge struggle to make sure I was getting the proper balance of nutrients.
-I quickly learned nutrition needed to be a major priority when running.
-When I was training for my first marathon, I remember planning out my whole running schedule.
+As a long distance runner I quickly learned my diet plan needed to be a major priority when running.
+When I was training for my first long distance run, I remember planning out my whole running schedule.
 Each Sunday, I would do my “LSD” run (long slow distance).
 There was one Sunday when I set out to run 15 miles–it was a complete failure.
 I ran about 12 of those miles before I became absolutely exhausted.
 Looking back on it now, I did not fuel enough before or after the run.
 And that’s when it hit me.
-“Wow, I really got to do some more research of nutrition for training for a marathon.”
+“Wow, I really need to do some more research on diet plans for long distance runners.”

-Training for a marathon requires so much planning on all ends–not just with nutrition, but also with finding time to fit in long runs.
+Training for a long distance run requires so much planning on all ends–not just with nutrition, but also with finding time to fit in long runs.
 Here are the basics of what you need to know about nutrition and running a marathon or any other long distance race.